King's Award for Voluntary Service

-The Queen’s Award for Voluntary Service is the highest award given to local volunteer groups across the UK to recognise outstanding work done in their communities.
-It was created in 2002 to celebrate the anniversary of the Queen’s Coronation and is described as the MBE for volunteer groups.
-The winners are announced on 2nd June each year.
+The King's Award for Voluntary Service is the highest award given to local volunteer groups across the UK to recognise outstanding work done in their communities.
+It was created in 2002 to celebrate the anniversary of the late Queen’s Coronation and is described as the MBE for volunteer groups.
+The winners are announced on 14th November each year.
 The awards are generally presented by the Lord-Lieutenant and representatives of successful groups may be invited to attend a garden party at Buckingham Palace.

 Any group doing voluntary work that provides a social, economic or environmental service to the local community can be nominated for the award.
 Each group is assessed on the benefit it brings to the local community and its standing within that community.